 OMAHA – Nebraska is celebrating a big anniversary this year: 150 years of statehood.

-A lot is planned, and the University of Nebraska at Omaha (UNO) is proud to be a sponsor of one of the signature projects.
+The University of Nebraska at Omaha (UNO) is proud to be a sponsor of one of the signature projects of the celebration.

 Hunt says a contact at the Nebraska Department of Education put him in touch with the Hildegard Center for the Arts team, which organized the exhibit with the Nebraska Tourism Commission and Nebraska State Historical Society.
 The team had an idea for the map, but needed help turning their vision into reality.